EVO Visian ICL™ Lens

 At Montgomery Eye Care, our highly experienced team provides excellent care in a comfortable environment to ensure our patients in Denver, Northglenn, Westminster and surrounding areas are able to achieve better vision and improved quality of life.
-One innovative vision correction procedure we are especially proud to offer is the EVO Visian ICL, which can significantly improve our patients’ vision even if they are not candidates for other procedures like LASIK.1
+One innovative vision correction procedure we are especially proud to offer is the EVO ICL, which can Trusetd Source Checkbox Trusted Source Phakic intraocular lens implantation in United States military warfighters: a retrospective analysis of early clinical outcomes of the Visian ICL Parkhurst GD, Psolka M, Kezirian GM Go to Source significantly improve our patients’ vision.

-The EVO Visian ICL (Implantable Collamer® Lens), a lens implant that is micro-thin and 100% compatible with the human body.
-The removable EVO Visian ICL is placed in front of the eye’s natural lens to correct astigmatism and nearsightedness (myopia).
-Not only does the EVO Visian ICL help many of our patients achieve vision so sharp that they can reduce or even eliminate the use of glasses or contact lenses,2 but it also provides UV protection and is a great solution for patients who may not qualify for other vision correction procedures due to thin corneas or dry eyes.
+The EVO ICL (Implantable Collamer® Lens), a lens implant that is micro-thin and 100% compatible with the human body.
+The removable EVO ICL is placed in front of the eye’s natural lens to correct astigmatism and nearsightedness (myopia).
+Not only does the EVO ICL help many of our patients achieve vision so sharp that they can reduce or even eliminate the use of Trusetd Source Checkbox Trusted Source Comparison of implantable collamer lens (ICL) and laser-assisted in situ keratomileusis (LASIK) for low myopia Sanders D, Vukich JA Go to Source glasses or contact lenses , but it also provides UV protection and is a great solution for patients who may have thin corneas or dry eyes.

-More than 1 million EVO Visian ICL lenses have been implanted worldwide3, and this popularity is due to the many benefits patients enjoy, such as:
+More than 1 million EVO ICL lenses have been implanted Trusetd Source Checkbox Trusted Source Comparison of implantable collamer lens (ICL) and laser-assisted in situ keratomileusis (LASIK) for low myopia Sanders D, Vukich JA Go to Source worldwide , and this popularity is due to the many benefits patients enjoy, such as:

 • Fast, comfortable procedure